 Often, flyers can double as business cards if you add your contact information and make it easy for people to reach out to you about your product or service.

-Make sure to add information like business email, phone number and website address clearly.
+Make sure to add information like business email, business phone number and website address clearly.

 B. Include a call-to-action